miseEnPlace-i/lapr2/docs/SprintC/US05/US05_CheckWaitingRoom.md

 >
 > **Answer:** "Nurses and receptionists can work in any vaccination center."

+> **Question**: "What information about the Users (name, SNS number, etc) should the system display when listing them?"
+>
+> **Answer**: "Name, Sex, Birth Date, SNS User Number and Phone Number."

+> **Question**: "Regarding US05, the listing is supposed to be for the day itself or for a specific day."
+>
+> **Answer**: "The list should show the users in the waiting room of a vaccination center."

 ### 1.3.
 Acceptance Criteria

+- **AC1:** The nurse must be authenticated to and with a have selected a valid vaccination center
-- **AC1:** SNS Users’ list should be presented by order of arrival.
+- **AC2:** SNS Users’ list should be presented by order of arrival.
+- **AC3:** The fields to be shown must be: name, sex, birth date, SNS User Number and Phone Number.

 ### 1.4.
 Found out Dependencies